 Sundance: 'Ask Dr. Ruth' Director Says Documentary "Is Like a 'Forrest Gump'-Style Story"

-The doc follows 90-year-old sex therapist Ruth Westheimer, tracing her life from Holocaust survivor to beloved media figure.
+The doc follows 90-year-old sex therapist Ruth Westheimer, and traces her life from Holocaust survivor to beloved media figure.

 At age 90, Ruth Westheimer is plenty busy, what with teaching at Columbia University, writing a new edition of her definitive Sex for Dummies and starring in commercials for products like Sling TV.